NASA-AMMOS/timecraftjs/README.md

 The modified lite version of the CSPICE used was dervied from the latest version of CSPICE on April 27, 2021 with emscripten version 2.0.17.
 The CSPICE lite code only provides modified `src/cspice` functions so necessary chronos functionality is copied from the latest public version.

 1. Unzip the latest CSPICE source folder (see above) and put the contents into the `generation/cspice-full` folder.
 1. Unzip the CSPICE lite source folder and put the contents into the `generation/cspice-lite` folder.
+Modified CSPICE lite source available [here](https://github.jpl.nasa.gov/gkjohnso/cspice-lite) (internal only).
 1. Ensure the `LITE_BUILD` variable is set to `True` in `generation/generate-cspice.sh`.
 1. Run `generation/generate-cspice.sh` to generate the js library file in the folder.
 1. Move the newly generated `asm_lite.js` file into the `src/cspice` folder.